elijahdanko/neo-gokarna/exampleSite/content/posts/theme-documentation-advanced.md

 3. Do not show anything if the variable is unset or an empty string.

 ## Icons
-Gokarna supports popular social media icons (Github, Linkedin, Twitter, StackOverflow, Dribbble, etc.) out of the box.
-See full list of supported icons [here](https://github.com/526avijitgupta/gokarna/tree/main/static/icons).
+NewGokarna supports popular social media icons (Github, Linkedin, Twitter, StackOverflow, Dribbble, etc.) out of the box.
+See full list of supported icons [here](https://github.com/elijahdanko/neo-gokarna/tree/main/static/icons).

 ### Icons on homepage

 To display icons on the homepage, simply update the `socialIcons` config param with a list of name and url of each icon.
-The specified `name` should exactly match one of the names from [here](https://github.com/526avijitgupta/gokarna/tree/main/static/icons).
+The specified `name` should exactly match one of the names from [here](https://github.com/elijahdanko/neo-gokarna/tree/main/static/icons).
 If you want to add more icons, you can download the svg directly from [here](https://simpleicons.org/)  and place them in your local icons directory (`/static/icons/`)

 ```toml